 I got some beeping, and it looked promising it first, but I have screen rot (more on that later).
 The game isn't playable.
-I'll just tell myself that it might have worked ten years ago, so I don't feel like I wasted the... three bucks?
+I'll just tell myself that it might have worked when I bought it ten years ago, so I don't feel like I wasted the... three bucks?
 Whatever.

 The closest thing I have to the Mattel game is this Tandy Championship Football.
 I have no idea how to play it, but dig those lights.
 It's like a little Christmas tree.

 These days, it's tricky to find a functional Microvision.
 The screen on the console has become notorious for its high failure rate.
 The rudimentary, er, pioneering construction used on the LCD allowed air to seep in, and resulted in the rotting of the screen.
 Even if you can find a Microvision with a working display, you might still have problems playing a game, due to its buttons having a tendency to break.
 This issue resulted from the membrane buttons activating upon release.
 It caused confusion for players, who would press the buttons with a greater degree of force, thinking the system wasn't registering their commands.
 The buttons thus took some beatings, and suffered premature failure.
 Also, the cartridges could easily be shorted out by the normal, low- voltage levels contained within the human body.
 And if someone was packing higher-than-normal voltage, like what you could pick up from walking across the carpet, it could actually short out the system.
 I consider mine working at all to be a small miracle.